 How much does CMMS cost?

-The cost of the CMMS software varies based on different services, subscriptions, models, and features.
+The cost of the computerized maintenance software varies based on different services, subscriptions, models, and features.
 Here are the typical pricing plans:

 Per user, per month subscription plan